Iraneus/betamedneed/_services/updates.md

 layout: service
 ---

-Follow Medneed Updates to **learn some the latest developments** on the brain and nervous system.
+Follow daily updates on our social channels and **learn some the latest developments** on the brain and nervous system.

 ![Updates](/images/illustrations/updates.jpg)

-Medneed Updates welcomes contributions from some of the most knowledgeable and experienced professionals who work on the brain and nervous system as well as inputs from the general public who share their personal experiences.
+We share contributions from some of the most knowledgeable and experienced professionals who work on the brain and nervous system as well as inputs from the general public who share their personal experiences.
 Users learn about recent innovations, resources and latest findings.

-Learn more on the <a href="https://updates.medneed.com" target="_blank">Medneed Updates</a> page.

-Also follow and get updates on social:
+Follow us on:

 <a href="https://www.facebook.com/medneedservice" target="_blank">Facebook @medneedservice</a>